Reviewed

 • Terminal sire

-Sires used in a crossbreeding system where all their progeny, both male and female, are marketed.
-For example, F1 crossbred dams could be bred to sires of a third breed and all calves marketed.
-Although this system allows maximum heterosis and complementary breeds, replacement females must come from other herds.
+Sires used in a crossbreeding system in which all progeny, both male and female, are marketed.
+For example F1 crossbred dams could be bred to terminal sires of a third breed and all calves marketed.
+Although this system allows maximum heterosis and complementary of breeds, replacement females must come from other herds.

 • Variance

-Variance is a statistic that describes the variation we see in a trait.
-Without variation, no genetic progress is possible, since genetically superior animals would not be distinguishable from genetically inferior ones.
+Variance is a statistic that numerically describes the differences (variation) among individuals for a trait in a population.
+Variance is the average squared deviation (difference) from the average.
+Without variation, no genetic progress would be possible, because genetically superior animals would not be distinguishable from genetically inferior ones.

 Publication No. G2030